xguse/movingthelamppost/2013/06/14/arthropod_genomics_symposium_2013____notre_dame.rst

 - Zebularine treatment (*inhibits DNAmeth*) in multiple replications and variations tend to cause individuals make them more worker-like (opposite as in honey bees)
 - DNMT3 has not been found yet (DNAmethyltransferase i think)
 - DNMT1 and 2 are there
+- question asked: was zebularine validated that it is working uniformly
+	- answer: working on that